myl-google/Broadsea/bigquery/README.md

-confirm credentials are in the container figure out if bigquery can authorize from the vm and from the container (make code changes to starschema if necessary) try to add a secret to the broadsea_manifest (or figure out how to authorize in the container) populate source table in postgres on startup set the correct postgres ip from the vm build the broadsea images and host them on gcr (faster and you can also test them) get the bigquery driver into the container - may need to build your own image to make this work; could also check it into the webapi install; could also check it alongside the main broadsea dockerfile
+confirm credentials are in the container figure out if bigquery can authorize from the vm and from the container (make code changes to starschema if necessary) try to add a secret to the broadsea_manifest (or figure out how to authorize in the container)

+populate source table in postgres on startup set the correct postgres ip in the environment variable in the vm get the bigquery driver into the container - may need to build your own image to make this work; could also check it into the webapi install; could also check it alongside the main broadsea dockerfile build the broadsea images and host them on gcr (faster and you can also test them)

 ### Alternative